Centrepoint (commune)

-Centrepoint was a commune in Albany, New Zealand, founded in 1977 by Herbert "Bert" Thomas Potter (1925–2012) and 36 others.
-The commune was created in the model of the therapeutic encounter groups popularised in the 1960s in California.
-At its largest, it was home to over 200 people.
+Centrepoint was a commune in Albany, New Zealand, founded in 1977 by Herbert "Bert" Thomas Potter.
+The commune reached a maximum population of 275.
+Centrepoint has been described as a cult, and was the site of widespread sexual coercion and child sexual abuse.

-On 25 April 1990, Potter was convicted of drug charges.
-In November 1992 Potter was sentenced to 7 years' jail after being convicted of 13 charges of indecently assaulting five girls between 1979 and 1984.
-Justice Blanchard said Potter had "systematically corrupted children for his own sexual pleasure and had abused the power and trust community members placed in him".
-On release Potter maintained he had done nothing wrong and that he still believed that "intimacy" and "exploration" between adults and children was natural and desirable.
-Six other male leaders (one of them Potter's son John) were convicted for assault on a minor, indecent assault, sexual assault on a minor or rape of a minor.
-Bert Potter died on 6 May 2012.
+In 1992, Potter was sentenced to a seven year prison sentence after being convicted of 13 charges of indecently assaulting five girls between 1979 and 1984.
+Justice Blanchard said that Potter had "systematically corrupted children for his own sexual pleasure and had abused the power and trust community members placed in him".
+Potter returned to Centrepoint on his release in March 1999, and left a year later after being paid to do so by commune members.
+The commune was disestablished by court order on March 2000.

 Drug use at the commune

-MDMA (ecstasy) was manufactured onsite in large quantities in allegedly the first large scale clandestine lab to be operated in New Zealand.
-There are also allegations in media reports that LSD and ketamine were also manufactured on the site and that 'bus loads' of members would travel to a farm owned by the community to gather ergot infested rye grass to be used in the making of LSD.
+MDMA (ecstasy) and LSD were manufactured onsite in large quantities.
+There are also allegations in media reports that LSD and ketamine were manufactured on the site and that 'bus loads' of members would travel to a farm owned by the community to gather ergot infested rye grass to be used in the making of LSD.
 Three members were convicted of charges relating to the supply, conspiracy to supply and attempted manufacture of the class B drug.

-Recollections from members who were present at the time indicates that only MDMA was manufactured from sassafras oil (source of safole a precursor for MDMA), which at that time was readily available in bulk and only restricted in 1994.
+Recollections from members who were present at the time indicates that only MDMA was manufactured from sassafras oil (source of safrole a precursor for MDMA), which at that time was readily available in bulk and only restricted in 1994.
 The LSD was most likely imported or obtained from local sources and the ketamine was diverted from veterinary sources by a resident vet.

 The drugs were widely used by most members of the community in large groups, family units, or by people on their own to deepen the psychotherapy that was at the heart of Bert's teachings.
 Teenagers as young as 13 were allegedly pressured to partake by adult counsellors and some of the female teenagers report being given the drug in sessions with Bert specifically for his sexual gratification.